rimantasrickus/plentymarkets-merchant-gateway/meta/documents/user_guide_en.md

 Public key is required to create payment types by the browser.
 Private key is required for transactions on heidelpay server.

-The first letter of the keys determine the environment the plugin comunicates with:
+The first letter of the keys determine the environment the plugin communicates with:
 * `s` enables testing against the sandbox environment (no money is transferred).
 * `p` enables production mode in which actual transactions take place and money is transferred.

-> When `Save` button is pressed plugin registers heidelpay webhooks with the provided keys.
+> When press the `Save` button the plugin registers heidelpay webhooks with the provided keys.
+> These webhooks are used to synchronize the payments between Plentymarkets and heidelpay
+> For example it updates the status of the payment in plentymarkets if the customer pays an invoice

 ##### Payment Method Parameters
 ##### Active
 If checked the payment method will be selectable on the checkout page

 ##### Display Name
-The name the payment method is shown under on the checkout page. \
+The name of the payment method shown on the checkout page. \
-A default name will be shown if left empty.
+A default name will be shown if the input is empty.

 ##### Min-/Max-Total
 The payment method will only be available if the basket has a total between these values.